-The GM should bear in mind that a level 1 warrior with standard equipment (including a shield) and a level 2 combat talent will gain a maximum bonus of +4 to the player's combat dice roll giving a best possible result of 16 and an average result of 11.
-If pitted against a foe with an FR of 17, the warrior is going to be in trouble.
-This is not as bad as it sounds; players should be able to work out when to fight and when to run - that is part of the talent of the game.
+The referee should bear in mind that a level I warrior with standard equipment (including a shield) and a level 2 combat talent will gain a maximum bonus of +4 to the player's combat dice roll giving a best possible result of I6 and an average result of II.
+If pitted against a foe with an FR of I7, the warrior is going to be in trouble.
+So being outclassed is entirely possible but it's not as bad as it sounds; players should be able to work out when to fight and when to run - that is part of the skill of play.